kbmin24/jpVerbConjugate/README.md

 ![](example.png)

-Please keep in mind that Kanjis may not be displayed depending on environments.
-In my case, where locale setted to ko-kr, they were displayed without any problem on the new windows terminal, but not on cmd.exe, as shown above.
+Please bear in mind that Kanjis may not be displayed properly depending on system configurations.
+Please make sure that your terminal supports Unicode text.